next-theme/theme-next-docs/source/docs/theme-settings/custom-pages.md

 {% tabs adding-custom-page %}
 <!-- tab Adding New Page → -->
-In your terminal emulator, change to Hexo site dir.
+Change to {% label info@site root directory %} in your terminal.
 Use `hexo new page custom-name` to create a new `custom-name` page:
 ```bash
 $ cd hexo-site
 $ hexo new page custom-name